 Don’t compromise clarity for simplicity.
 Make sure your tone matches your brand everywhere your client meets it.
 If in other media and in person your brand is fun and quirky, let that shine through.
-Shifting tones will confuse clients on your identity, and instead of winning them all, you will lose them all.
+Shifting tones will confuse clients about your identity, and instead of winning them all, you will lose them all.
 Understand your target market, and speak to them in a manner that resonates.

 Invest in appealing well-taken images

-But if you don’t, remember these days it’s just as easy to take great photographs with a phone.
-If you don’t have any great photographs of your business, you can use free stock sites like Pixabay, Unsplash, and a ton others.
+However, if you don’t, remember these days it’s just as easy to take great photographs with a phone.
+If you don’t have any great photographs of your business, you can use free stock sites like Pixabay, Unsplash, and a ton of others.
 If the budget allows, of course, consider paid stock images or a photographer.

 Be very aware of using images you found on Google search or around the web.
 A lot of these are copyright protected and may attract hefty fines.
 Whatever you do, make sure those photos look good.